stangeor/USA-Regional-Sales-Analysis/README.md

 ## 1. Overview

-Owned end-to-end regional sales analytics, covering data ingestion, cleaning, exploratory analysis, and executive dashboarding.
+Led end-to-end regional sales analytics, including data ingestion, data cleaning, exploratory analysis, and executive-level dashboard development.

-Transformed raw transactional data into actionable insights to drive regional sales performance.
+Converted raw transactional data into actionable insights to improve regional sales performance.

-Leveraged Python for data ingestion and validation, and BI tools for executive reporting and interactive analysis.
+Used Python for data ingestion and validation, and BI tools for executive reporting and interactive analysis.

 ---